Fall Mountain Regional High School: Formation and opening

 The Fall Mountain Regional School Board was created in 1964 with the goal of opening a cooperative high school from the local towns.
 In September 1964, the Board engaged the architectural firm of Haines, Leineck & Smith from Lowell, Massachusetts to design preliminary plans for the new high school.
 An award to R.E.
 Bean Company of Keene, New Hampshire to build the new school for $1,075,887 was announced in August 1965.

-The school opened in September 1966.Milliken, Joe (20 April 2022).
-Fall Mountain Regional High School launches official Alumni Association, Vermont Journal The student body was created by combining the students of Walpole High School, North Walpole, Charlestown, and Alstead (the former Vilas High School).
+The school opened in September 1966.
+The student body was created by combining the students of Walpole High School, North Walpole, Charlestown, and Alstead (the former Vilas High School).
 This creation of a consolidated high school was part of the nationwide trend of school consolidation in the United States at this time.
 For example, the last graduating class of Vilas High School in 1966, one of the schools which merged into Fall Mountain Regional, was only 20 students.